Indonesian Christian Student Movement: Adoption of Pancasila

-Reformation (1998-)
+Reformation (1998–present)

 After the reformation era, the government revoked the obligation for all student organizations to adopt Pancasila as its single ideology.
 Although the obligation was revoked, GMKI still puts Pancasila as its only ideology.

 The organization was officially registered as an organization with an establishment act on 23 February 2011.

 Organization

 Congress

 The congress is the highest communal ruling body of GMKI.
 It has met biannually since 1956.
 Congressional decisions are legally binding if the congress is attended by at least half plus one branch of GMKI, and at least half plus one from the determined number of delegates.
 The number of delegates is based on the number of members in its corresponding branch.
-Branches that have 25-100 members may send one delegate, while branches that have more than 1750 members may send a maximum of 10 delegates.
+Branches that have 25–100 members may send one delegate, while branches that have more than 1750 members may send a maximum of 10 delegates.

 The congress is led by the Assembly of Heads, which consists of delegates and members of the Central Board appointed by the Congress.
 The congress is empowered to set the constitution of the movement, assess the general report by the Central Board, establish the outline of the program and GMKI, and elect the Central Board.

 The most recent congress held by GMKI was the 36th Congress of GMKI, which was held from 12–19 September 2018 in the Green Forest Hotel, Batu Tulis, Bogor, West Java.
 The congress was opened by President Joko Widodo.